wulffern/memos/2022-09-12_Range_model/memo.md

 # Channel model

+The code for the channel model can be found at [model.py](https://github.com/wulffern/memos/blob/main/2022-09-12_Range_model/model.py).

 Assume a direct ray.
 Assume that other rays, $\vec{R}$ have uniformly distributed distance from the direct ray up to 100 meters.
 Assume that all reflected rays undergo a $-\pi$ phase shift.
 Assume that the $\prod{\vec{A_r}}$ is a normal